Welcome to the January 2015 newsletter from 2BrightSparks.

 French Support Documentation

 As many of our users will know, the program interface for SyncBackPro/SE/Free is available in twenty languages.
-Translations are painstaking, not only to ensure the language is easily and clearly understood, but also becuase the program interface has to be realigned for each language.
+Translations are painstaking, not only to ensure the language is easily and clearly understood, but also because the program interface has to be realigned for each language.
 As our backup software has a rich array of customization option, that means hundreds of objects (windows, buttons, check boxes and other controls), need to be re-arranged.

 We provide our 450+ page help file in English and French.
 We're pleased to announce the release of the SyncBackPro and SyncBackSE CHM and PDF help files, translated by Philippe Curtil, which you may download today: